 - Some cards are only accepted at 50% of veterinary clinics, so be sure your veterinarian is one of them

-For today’s pet owners, the ability to pay for costly veterinary services can be a phone call away.
+For today’s pet parents, the ability to pay for costly veterinary services can be a phone call away.
 Pet insurance can pay a considerable cost of conditions that qualify, so long as you thought ahead to insure your pet before the care was needed.
-A pet specific credit card can cover all expenses, without exclusions, at a moment’s notice, but will not absorb any of the cost.
+A pet-specific credit card can cover all expenses, without exclusions, at a moment’s notice, but will not absorb any of the cost.
 Make a list of what you need in a financing solution, and use these pros and cons to help you decide what the best choice is for both your pet care needs and your bank account.

 Looking for the best pet insurance for your dog or cat?
 Head over to our Wellness page to look at each of the top nationwide pet insurance and find the one best suited for your pet's needs!